qustodio/backend_workshop_microservices/README.md

 1. Find the producer `models.Model` you want to sync.
    1. In this branch, **`catalog.models.Book`** could be your producer
-2. Setup the replica `models.Model` to sync with the producer.
+2. Find the replica `models.Model` to sync with the producer.
    1. In this branch, **`recomendator-async.models.Book`** should be your replica
    2. The replica model does'nt have to be exactly the same as the producer.
    3. Note that the replica model will receive the producer model events.